 He took a CBC, which showed his anemia was not from something serious but was improving.
 By reapplying at this point, he received a Standard rating.

 Case Study #2: Female, 57 y/o, hemoglobin level of 9.6 g/dl, former smoker, recently quit and lost weight

-The next applicant was in very poor health and was not making the best choices for a healthy lifestyle.
+The next applicant was in feeble health and was not making the best choices for a healthy lifestyle.
 At 55, she was diagnosed with iron deficiency anemia, caused partly by her poor diet.

 After talking to her again, we told her to make an appointment with her doctor and request a letter.
 The letter would show the insurance company her improved health.
-We gave the letter to the company and they offered her a Substandard Level 1 plan.
+We gave the letter to the company, and they offered her a Substandard Level 1 plan.

-Life Insurance Rates with Anemia
+Life Insurance Rates With Anemia